CubikTech/.github/profile/README.md

-## Hi there, Welcome to iXORTechnology!
+## Hi there, Welcome to Cubik Technology!

 ChatBot and Useful Tools Development Team, Founded by [@Cubik65536](https://github.com/Cubik65536)